egmzcrz/TrainRun.jl/README.md

 # TrainRun.jl

-**TrainRun.jl** is a Train Run Simulation Engine written in Julia.
+**TrainRun.jl** is a simple Train Run Simulation Engine written in Julia.
 It calculates the continuous speed, time, force, and energy profiles of a train traveling along a specified track layout.

+**For a more professional and comprehensive implementation of a Train Simulation Engine see: <https://github.com/railtoolkit/TrainRuns.jl>**

 ![Simulation Output](example_plot.svg "Simulation Output")